-- 4.1 The DSL will attend safeguarding training at least once every three years, attend safeguarding forums and keep up to date with recommendations from serious case reviews, changes to national and WSCB policy and guidance. - 4.2 The whole-setting staff group will receive safeguarding training at least every three years with annual up-dates and notifications of any necessary changes, reminders being made available as required. - 4.3 All new staff, volunteers and committee members will receive safeguarding induction (included in the Staff Induction Pack) to ensure understanding of the Safeguarding Policy. - 4.4 The Safeguarding Policy will be provided to all staff -including temporary staff and volunteerson induction.
+- 4.1 The DSL will attend safeguarding training at least once every two years with additional training in between, attend safeguarding forums and keep up to date with recommendations from serious case reviews, changes to national and WSCB policy and guidance. - 4.2 The whole-setting staff group will receive safeguarding training annually and notifications of any necessary changes, reminders being made available as required. - 4.3 All new staff, volunteers and committee members will receive safeguarding induction (included in the Staff Induction Pack) to ensure understanding of the Safeguarding Policy. - 4.4 The Safeguarding Policy will be provided to all staff -including temporary staff and volunteers- on induction.
+This policy is also available on line and in the foyer at Neston Memorial Hall.
+The policy can be found in the folder at the Church for After School Club on Tuesday and Wednesday.

-5 Safer working practice
+SAFER WORKING PRACTICE

-5.1 Safe working practice ensures that children are safe and that all staff, volunteers and committee members:

-5.1a Are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions

-5.1b Work in an open and transparent way - The layout of the rooms allows for constant supervision.
+- 5.1 Safe working practice ensures that children are safe and that all staff, volunteers and committee members: - 5.1a Are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - 5.1b Work in an open and transparent way The layout of the rooms allows for constant supervision.
 No child is left alone with staff or volunteers in a one-to-one situation without being visible to others.

-5.1c Work with other colleagues where possible in situations open to question

-5.1d Discuss and/or take advice from management over any incident which may give rise to concern

-5.1e Record any incident of decisions made

-5.1f Apply the same professional standards regardless of gender, race, disability or sexuality 5.1g Be aware of confidentiality policy

-5.1h Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.

-5.1i We adhere to the guidelines set out in the WSCB Social Networking Policy 2015

-5.1j Ensure that when a child is on the premises there shall always be a minimum of two members of staff present.

-6 Staff behaviour
+When a child needs support with toileting / personal care, the member of staff supporting the child informs all staff so that someone can be called for support if required. - 5.1c Work with other colleagues where possible in situations open to guestion - 5.1d Discuss and/or take advice from management over any incident which may give rise to concern - 5.1e Record any incident of decisions made - 5.1f Apply the same professional standards regardless of gender, race, disability or sexuality - 5.1g Be aware of confidentiality policy - 5.1h Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - 5.1i We adhere to the guidelines set out in the WSCB Social Networking Policy - 5.1j Ensure that when a child is on the premises there shall always be a minimum of two members of staff present.

+STAFF BEHAVIOUR